Volodymyr Zelenskyy: Foreign policy

-We support Azerbaijan's territorial integrity and sovereignty just as Azerbaijan always supports our territorial integrity and sovereignty.
+In February 2022, four days into the Russian invasion, he signed an application for Ukraine to join the EU.
+In September 2022, he signed the application for Ukraine to join NATO, after Russia proclaimed it had annexed the country's southeast.
+There is a lengthy process for joining both organisations.

-Zelenskyy has tried to position Ukraine as a neutral party in the political and trade tensions between the United States and China.
-In January 2021, Zelenskyy said in an interview with Axios that he does not perceive China as a geopolitical threat and that he does not agree with the United States assertions that it represents one.

-In February 2022, he applied for Ukraine to join the EU.
+Regarding China, Zelenskyy had tried to position Ukraine as a neutral party in the political and trade tensions between China and the United States.
+In January 2021, Zelenskyy said in an interview with Axios that he does not see China as a geopolitical threat and that he does not agree with the US assertions that it represents one.
+After the Russian invasion, in May 2022, Zelenskyy said he was satisfied with China's policy of staying away from the conflict.
+Zelenskyy says that China has the economic leverage to pressure Putin to end the war—"without China, Putin's Russia is nothing"—but says China had too often been silent instead of acting for peace.

-Zelenskyy condemned Hamas' 7 October 2023 attack on Israel, and expressed his support of Israel's right to self-defense.
-As the Gaza war continued, Zelenskyy also affirmed Ukraine's support for the two-state solution and recognition of the State of Palestine; called for international law to be followed; and expressed Ukraine's readiness to provide humanitarian aid to Gaza and desire to prevent civilian suffering.
+Zelenskyy criticised Israel for refusing to sanction Russia over its invasion of Ukraine and refusing to give Ukraine defensive weaponry.
+Zelenskyy condemned Hamas' 7 October 2023 attack on Israel, and said Israel had a right to self-defence.
+As the Gaza war continued, Zelenskyy affirmed Ukraine's recognition of the State of Palestine and support for a two-state solution; called for international law to be followed; and expressed Ukraine's readiness to send humanitarian aid to Gaza and desire to prevent civilian suffering.
+In 2024, Ukraine sent 7,000 tons of wheat flour to the Palestinian territories, under the Grain From Ukraine programme launched by Zelenskyy.
+In 2026, Zelenskyy threatened to sanction Israel for buying large shipments of stolen Ukrainian wheat from Russia.